motamario/login-registration-form-1/README.md

 # React + Vite
+* In this tutorial, we will create a login and registration form using react js.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.